stevenjoezhang/bilibili-downloader/README.md

 # Run the app
 npm start
 ```
-Then input the playurl to downloads files.
+If everythin's OK, you'll see a new window named "Mimi Downloader".
+Input the playurl and follow the guide to downloads files.

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.